simplex-chat/simplexmq/rfcs/2022-06-11-private-groups.md

 If the invitee can present a match, then the member now knows that all parties have agreed to extend membership.
 The member locally commits this result and establishes a new connection with the invitee specifically for group communication.

-If this member is also the Leader, they also mark the proposal resolved, as the invitee is now committed to the group.
+Each Approver notifies the Leader that they have established a connection with the invitee.
+This both lets the Leader know that it need not continue to send reminder Propose messages, and it ensures that the Approver does not get kicked in a cancellation (see below).

 #### Failures